Referee left with broken nose, dislocated shoulder, concussion and whiplash following horror on-field assault

-A Wigan referee is recovering after being the victim of a horror assault during a South Lancs Counties fixture at the weekend.
+Police investigating the circumstances surrounding a Wigan referee sustaining horror injuries during a South Lancs Counties fixture at the weekend have appealed for witnesses and mobile phone footage.

 Dave Bradshaw was officiating the clash between Platt Bridge and Wigan Rose when he brandished a red card to one of the Platt Bridge players.